 Dr. Blumberg is the Director of The Yale Mood Disorders Research Program (MDRP).
-The MDRP is dedicated to understanding the science of mood disorders, including bipolar disorder (manic-depressive illness) and depression.
+The MDRP is dedicated to understanding the science of mood disorders, including bipolar disorder and depression, related disorders and suicide risk.
 The MDRP brings together a multi-disciplinary group of scientists from across the Yale campus in a highly collaborative research effort.
 The scientists use a wide variety of scientific methods to study how genetic and environmental factors affect the brain and influence the expression of mood disorders across the lifespan.
 Goals of the MDRP include the identification of biological markers for mood and related disorders and discovery of new treatment strategies.
-It is hoped that these research efforts will lead to new and improved methods for early detection and treatment, and someday prevention, of mood disorders and suicide.
+It is hoped that these research efforts will lead to new and improved methods for early detection and treatment, and prevention, of suffering and suicide risk of the disorders.

 - MRI Brain Scanning Studies of Adolescents and Adults with Bipolar Disorder and Depression

 - MRI Brain Scanning Studies of Healthy Adolescents and Adults

 - MRI Brain Scanning Studies of Youths At-Risk for Bipolar Disorder